How to fix a hole in wood the easy way using toothpicks and wood glue.

-Either break off or cut the toothpicks sticking out of the hole with scissors (it should be flush with the molding).
+Either break off or cut the toothpicks sticking out of the hole with scissors or nippers (it should be flush with the molding).

-Take your hammer and gently tap the toothpicks into the hole just to make sure they are snug.
+Take a hammer and gently tap the toothpicks into the hole just to make sure they are snug.

 Let it dry and you have a new door stopper in a big ol' hole.